 - Pineapple sage

-With all of these additions to the new culinary kitchen garden, I’ll be off to a great start with cooking.
-I’d be eager to hear about any herbs that you grow in your garden that you couldn’t live without.
+With all of these additions to my culinary kitchen garden, I’ll be off to a great start with cooking.
+I’d be eager to hear about any herbs you grow in your garden that you couldn’t live without.
 Please share your thoughts in the comments.

 Very nice!